 Also, digital zoom does not change the angle or depth-of-field of the image being captured, in the same manner that optical zoom does.
 When a camera lens (whether for security cameras or regular photography cameras) zooms in on the image, the increased distance between panes of glass results in a much narrow plane of focus – making the object in focus appear further away from the background than it actually is.

-Combining Optical and Digital Zoom
+Combining Optical & Digital Zoom

 To obtain the most powerful zoom possible, many cameras and manufacturers are now combining optical and digital zooms.
 Doing so can result in zooms between 100x and 200x – though there will still be a large amount of quality loss at that amount of zoom.
 In some cases, this could mean the difference between capturing the license plate number on a suspicious vehicle or identifying the face of a burglar, even if the quality is not as good as that of a solely optical zoom of similar strength.

-To sum up – optical zoom is almost always better than digital zoom for maintaining image quality at extreme zooms and should be your first consideration when choosing CCTV cameras.
+To sum up – optical zoom is almost always better than digital zoom for maintaining image quality at extreme zooms and should be your first consideration when choosing CCTV camera system.
 If, however, you need extreme zoom capabilities beyond what optical zoom can give you, there are good, improved options for digital zoom out there – especially those that combine digital and optical into one sharp image.